"The Pen may be Mightier than

 She then moved to the United States in 1992.

-and gained extensive regional, national and international tournament experience.
+Conn., and gained extensive regional, national and international tournament experience.
 She even competed in a World Cup!
-She has

-conferences, as well as fencing tournaments of all levels.
-Since establishing the Farmington Valley Fencing Academy,
+clinics, camps and conferences, as well as fencing tournaments of all levels.
+Since establishing the Farmington

-Mal-sun has been able to train at the Boston Fencing Club weekly--first under the tutelage of French Fencing Master Jean Cleeve-Soter
+Valley Fencing Academy, Mal-sun has trained at the Boston Fencing Club--first under the tutelage of French Fencing Master

-and currently with US National Coach Michael Marx--so she could further her understanding of modern competitive fencing and
+Jean Cleeve-Soter and with US National Coach and 2-time Olympian Michael Marx--so she could further her understanding of modern

-training with Fencing Master Michael Marx of the Boston Fencing Club (www.bostonfencingclub.org) and Fencing Master Slava Grigoriev of the Fencing Academy of Westchester, New York (www.fencewestchester.com).
-Coach Mal-sun recently placed 41st at the 2010 Virginia Beach Divison 1 Women's Foil North American Cup--the highest
+Mal-sun last trained with Fencing Master Michael Marx of the Boston Fencing Club (http://www.bostonfencingclub.org/) and Fencing Master Slava Grigoriev of the Fencing Academy of Westchester, New York (http://www.fencewestchester.com/).
+Coach Mal-sun also placed 41st at the 2010 Virginia Beach Divison 1 Women's Foil North American Cup--the highest

 division in US Fencing, where the top 4 fencers make up the US National Team for the Olympics and World Championships.

-hopes to instill the passion for the sport in her students as well as giving them the adequate environment to accomplish even
+Mal-sun hopes to instill the passion for the sport in her students as well as giving them the adequate environment to accomplish

-greater results than hers.
-Some of her students' accomplishments include Bonnie Hennig (2008 US Veteran National Bronze
+even greater results than hers.
+Some of her students' accomplishments include Bonnie Hennig (2014 US Veteran Pan-American

-coached the Simsbury High School Fencing Club from 2002 to 2007 and is currently the Fencing Coach at The Loomis Chaffee
+Mal-sun coached the Simsbury High School Fencing Club from 2002 to 2007 and The Loomis Chaffee School

-School in Windsor, CT.
-She has a BA in Art/Graphic Design and speaks fluently English, Italian, French and understands
+in Windsor, CT, from 2007-2013.
+She has a BA in Art/Graphic Design and speaks fluently English, Italian, French and